suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 AES-KW and ES-DH were chosen for their widespread use in the market today.
 They were selected for their maturity, differing security properties, and strong interoperability.

+Interoperability requirements for content key distribution methods differ: since a device typically supports only one of the two specified methods, the distribution system must be aware of the supported method.
+Restricting a constrained device to a single content key distribution method also helps minimize code size.

 Both content key distribution methods require the CEKs to be randomly generated.
 The guidelines for random number generation in {{RFC8937}}